Basics of Multivariate Student’s t distribution

 Compare this with the univariate version of the t density:

-A standard way to construct a random variable Z with t-distribution is to use a normal random variable X and an independent chi-square random variable Y and set
+A standard way to construct a random variable ZZ with t-distribution is to use a normal random variable XX and an independent chi-square random variable YY and set

-This formula works for both the univariate and the multivariate case and can be used to draw samples from the t distribution using independent samples of X and Y. Also, we get
+This formula works for both the univariate and the multivariate case and can be used to draw samples from the t distribution using independent samples of XX and YY.
+Also, we get